 Could you change the lives of children and young people in your local area and start fostering in Kent?
-If the answer is yes then our foster care recruitment team would love to hear from you!
+If the answer is yes, then our Kent foster care recruitment team would love to hear from you!

 If you’re reading this, then chances are you already have one of the things that the best foster parents have – a loving and caring personality and a desire to help children in need.
-Before you can take on your first foster placement, however, you need to make sure you have a couple of things.
+However, before you can take on your first Kent fostering placement, you need to make sure you have a couple of things.
 First, you need to make sure you’re in good health and are over the age of 21 – this is just so we know that you’re physically able to care for a foster placement.
-There’s no upper age limit for becoming a foster carer as long as you are still capable of providing care.
+There’s no upper age limit for becoming a foster carer in Kent as long as you are still capable of providing care.
 Nor does your gender, sexuality, race, religion or nationality prevent you from applying to be a foster carer.

 As well as the above, you also need to have a spare room in your house that is suitable for use as a bedroom and can accommodate all essential bedroom furniture.
 A safe and private space to call their own is an important part of the development process for any child, but having a secure space to relax in is even more important to foster children and is a vital part of a successful foster placement.

-If you’re interested in starting your foster care journey or just want more information, then please get in touch with FosterCare UK today.
+If you’re interested in fostering in Kent or just want more information about our fostering agencies in Kent, then please get in touch with FosterCare UK today.
+Alternatively, if you’re wondering how much do foster parents get paid or why become a foster carer, our guides can help.
 You can reach us by phone on 0844 800 1941 or you can send us an e-mail using our online contact form.
-We hope to hear from you soon.
+We look forward to hearing from you soon.